Hutt Valley DHB Logo

 HUTT HOSPITAL

-Our Emergency Department (ED) at Hutt Hospital is open but ONLY for emergencies.
+Our Emergency Department (ED) at Hutt Hospital is open but only for emergencies.

 Please help keep our ED staff free to help those who need it the most.